 Season: mid-winter through early spring

-10. Lily of the Valley
+10. Lilies of the Valley

 Lily of the valley, known for its delicate, bell-shaped flowers and lovely fragrance, is a very popular spring wedding flower and has been featured in the bridal bouquets of many iconic brides, including Princess Diana, Kate Middleton, and Grace Kelly.
 For a classic, bridal bouquet look, ask your florist to create a larger bouquet by combining several bunches of lily of the valley stems together, including the surrounding green leaves.